Title

 This regulation mandates that insurance companies, brokers, and related entities maintain a minimum of two independent directors or 20% of their board, establishes strict qualifications and term limits for these directors, and imposes penalties for non-compliance to enhance corporate governance and board independence.

-Any fractional result from applying the required minimum proportion shall be rounded off to the nearest whole number.
+Any fractional result from applying the twenty percent (20%) proportion must be rounded off to the nearest whole number.

-A formal written justification for non-compliance must be submitted to the Insurance Commission for its consideration and/or approval.
+It must submit a formal written justification for non-compliance to the Insurance Commission for consideration and/or approval.

-An independent director must not own more than two percent (2%) of the outstanding shares or have shares sufficient to elect one (1) board member.
+An independent director must not be the owner of more than two percent (2%) of the outstanding shares, or a stockholder with shares sufficient to elect one (1) seat—relevant because ownership can compromise independence.

-No, an independent director who has served the maximum term is perpetually barred from re-election as an independent director but may continue as a non-independent director.
+He is perpetually barred from re-election as an independent director in the same covered entity but may continue as a non-independent director.

 Analyze Cases Smarter, Faster